Canadian teenager Andreescu reaches Toronto final

 “I’m glad it was two sets today, but it wasn’t easy.
 I was so so nervous and I just felt like crying after because I’m just so happy.
 I’d say this is even bigger than winning Indian Wells.”

+When Kenin lost the next game she took a medical timeout and left the court to get treatment on what she later said was a groin injury.

+Kenin returned to the court and won a lengthy seven-deuce game to set up the tiebreak during which there was little to separate the players until Andreescu ripped the backhand winner to end the match.

-The unseeded Canadian has knocked out some big names this week, including Dutch fifth seed Kiki Bertens in the last 16 and Czech third seed Karolina Pliskova in the quarters where she needed a medical timeout to tend to a groin injury.
+The unseeded Canadian has knocked out some big names this week, including Dutch fifth seed Kiki Bertens in the last 16 and Czech third seed Karolina Pliskova in the quarters.

-Andreescu, who had not competed since the Kenin beat her in the French Open second round, will face three-times champion Serena Williams or Czech qualifier Marie Bouzkova in Sunday’s final.
+Andreescu, who improved to 3-1 in career meetings with Kenin, will face three-times champion Serena Williams or Czech qualifier Marie Bouzkova in Sunday’s final.

 Reporting by Frank Pingue in Toronto, editing by Ed Osmond